 - should be transferred either to a residential or an outpatient facility (Van Nuys defendants receive their services through the Tarzana Treatment Center), or

 - is not benefiting from treatment and should simply remain incarcerated.

 3.1.a.
 The “phases”

-Once a defendant makes it through the IMPACT program, he/she officially enters the drug court and begins Phase 1 of the program.
+Once a defendant makes it through the IMPACT program, they officially enter the drug court and begin Phase 1 of the program.

 Phase 1 defendants used to be required to submit to daily drug testing.
 Today, however, that testing takes place about three times a week due to the expense of daily testing and based on the fact that drugs will typically remain in one’s system for at least a couple of days which means that they will still show up on a test.